oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : OPTIONAL A JSON object that describes the environmental context of the requested transaction.

 ### Requester Context {#requester-context}
 The Txn-Token SHOULD contain an `rctx` claim.
-This MAY include the IP address information of the originating user, as well as information about the computational entity that requested the Txn-Token as well as contextual attributes of the originating request itself.
+This MAY include the IP address information of the originating user, as well as information about the computational entity that requested the Txn-Token and contextual attributes of the originating request itself.

 The JSON value of the `rctx` claim MAY include any values the Txn-Token Service determines are interesting to downstream services that rely on the Txn-Token.
 The following claims are defined so that if they are included, they have the following meaning:

 * `req_ip` The IP address of the requester.
 This MAY be the end-user or a robotic process that requested the Transaction
 * `authn` The authentication method used to idenitfy the requester.
 Its value is a StringOrURI that uniquely identifies the method used.
 * `req_wl` The requesting workload.
 A StringOrURI that uniquely identifies the computational entity that requested the Txn-Token.
 This entity MUST be within the Trust Domain of the Txn-Token.
+If a replacement Txn-Token has been requested, then this claim will be an array of StringOrURIs representing the different workloads that have requested Txn-Tokens as part of the transaction processing.

 #### Requesting Workload Identifier

 It is useful to be able to track the set of workloads that have requested a Txn-Token.
 The `req_wl` claim allows for tracking this information even through requests for a replacement Txn-Token.
 By default the `req_wl` is a StringOrURI representing the original workload entity that requested the Txn-Token.
 However, if a workload within the path of servicing the transaction requests a replacement Txn-Token, then the Transaction Token Service will append the new requesting workload as a subsequent array element in the `req_wl` claim.
-This provides a "pathing" mechanisms to track which services have requested replacement Txn-Tokens.
+This provides a "pathing" mechanism to track which services have requested replacement Txn-Tokens.
 If there is only a single value the `req_wl` will be a StringOrURI.
 If there is more than a single value, then `req_wl` will be prepresented by an array of StringOrURIs.

 ~~~ json
 {